Guide To Flesh And Blood Card Rarities

 Legendary (L)

-Legendary (L) cards feature iconic heroes, weapons, or equipment and usually have unique effects that can’t be replicated by lower-rarity cards.
-A single Legendary card can significantly shape your deck’s strategy.
+Legendary (L) cards feature iconic heroes, weapons, or equipment, and usually have unique effects that cannot be replicated with lower-rarity cards.
+Only one Legendary card in the right deck can help you build the perfect strategy.

 Pull rate: 1 in 96 booster packs